Staking vs. Mining Comparison

 Staking and mining are both suitable ways to earn cryptocurrency.
 The difference lies between the expertise required, the costs involved, and the risk tolerance of the investor.
 Staking is easy and more inclusive.
 Staking on cryptocurrency exchanges only requires users to lock their assets, and in return, they earn interest.
 The profits made are low, but they are continuous.
 However, staking on a PoS blockchain that often requires running the validator node has additional hardware requirements to run that node.
 In these circumstances, small gains might not be enough to offset the cost.

 In mining’s case, however, the only focus is on running the hardware and earning crypto.
-There is no requirement for locking the asset, and it is more decentralized.
+There is no requirement for locking the asset, it is more decentralized and there are Bitcoin mining pools to collate resources.
 However, environmental concerns are shifting people away from minting.
 Add to that, government regulations against standard proof of mining strategies are also becoming prevalent.

 Final Verdict: Staking.